nelsonracevedo/Windows-Troubleshooting-Incident-Response-Lab/Incident-02-No-Audio/incident-report.md

 # 6. Root Cause

-Windows was unable to detect the installed audio device until a hardware scan was performed, preventing the operating system from loading the required audio driver.
+The issue occurred because Windows was not detecting the audio device, preventing the operating system from loading the required audio driver.
+Performing a hardware scan allowed Windows to rediscover the device and restore normal functionality.
 ---

 # 7. Resolution